4 Reasons Why Photographers Should Have Personal ProjectsApr 18, 2022

-Although I have a busy schedule between shooting client sessions, conducting workshops, and mentoring photographers from around the world, I will always have at least 3 personal projects in the works at any given time.
+Although I have a busy schedule between shooting client sessions, conducting workshops, and mentoring photographers worldwide, I will always have at least three personal projects in the works at any given time.

-For me, personal projects are one of the most beneficial things an artist and professional can have, not only for themselves but for their their business as well.
+For me, personal projects are one of the most beneficial things an artist and professional can have, not only for themselves but also for their business.

-Here are a few examples of my personal projects in my portfolio:
+Here are a few examples of my projects in my portfolio:

-Why are personal projects so important and beneficial?
+Why are personal projects so essential and beneficial?

 As artists, we always have ideas floating around in our heads, and if you are anything like me, it will drive you nuts until you see it come to fruition.
-Whether your final product exactly matches your vision or not, it feels amazing to get it all out and be proactive with your visions.
+So whether your final product exactly matches your vision or not, it feels fantastic to get it all out and be proactive with your ideas.

-Personal projects allow you freedom….freedom to fail, freedom to succeed, freedom to learn something new and freedom to experiment.
-The last thing we want as professionals is to feel the pressure of: “Will I find a client who wants to try this idea?
-Will my client like my vision?
+Personal projects allow you freedom….freedom to fail, to succeed, to learn something new, and to experiment.
+The last thing we want as professionals are to feel the pressure of: “Will I find a client who wants to try this idea?
+Will, my client like my vision?
 Should I tone it down to fit their taste?
 Should I ask their opinion?”

-I personally attribute 90% of my work's growth to personal projects.
-Being able to experiment and make mistakes has been invaluable to me as an artist, not only in my skills, but to my confidence as well.
-I would've never begun creating composite images for clients without trying out my own ideas and learning my craft through trial and error first.
-This is because, as a professional, I prefer to go into each session with the confidence that I will nail the execution of both my clients' as well as my own vision, without having to experiment on a session that I am getting paid for and possibly failing.
+I attribute 90% of my work's growth to personal projects.
+Being able to experiment and make mistakes has been invaluable to me as an artist, not only in my skills but also in my confidence.
+For example, I would've never begun creating composite images for clients without trying out my ideas and learning my craft through trial and error first.
+As a professional, I prefer to go into each session with the confidence that I will nail the execution of both my clients' and my vision without experimenting with a session that I am getting paid for and possibly failing.

-The most important part is that you are learning, so if you go through with a personal project and fail, you can try it again and again and again.
+The most crucial part is that you are learning, so if you go through with a personal project and fail, you can try it again and again and again.
 That is the beauty of it.
-We don't have multiple opportunities to get things perfect during client sessions, but we can certainly keep working to perfect our own projects, which in turn makes us better artists and professionals for our clients.
+Unfortunately, we don't have multiple opportunities to get things perfect during client sessions.
+Still, we can certainly keep working on perfecting our projects, making us better artists and professionals for our clients.

-My personal projects keep me inspired.
+My projects keep me inspired.
 They give me a reason to keep coming up with new and fresh ideas.
-We can't always wait for the client who is looking for exactly the idea we have in our mind for their shoot, but if you were to add personal projects to your portfolio (which I do) you'll find clients coming to you for similar shoots.
-A lot of times, clients don't even realize that these ideas are possible to create, so that also gets them very excited to book with you.
+Of course, we can't always wait for the client who is looking for precisely the vision we have in our mind for their shoot, but if you were to add personal projects to your portfolio (which I do), you'd find clients coming to you for similar shoots.
+Often, clients don't even realize that these ideas are possible to create, which also gets them very excited to book with you.

-Below you'll find a few more examples of my own personal projects I've worked on:
+Below you'll find a few more examples of the projects I've worked on:

-So are you ready to take on your own personal photography project?
+So are you ready to take on your photography project?
 Why not sign up to start learning how to create composites today?

-I promise that taking on a personal project will not only help you improve your craft, it'll boost your business and your confidence as well.
+I promise that taking on a personal project will help you improve your craft; it'll boost your business and confidence.